What Do Cockroaches Look Like?

 General Overview and Common Terminology

 Cockroaches, often simply called “roaches,” are a diverse group of insects with over 4,000 species worldwide, though only a handful are considered pests.
+The table below outlines the number of species in different categories, highlighting those that are commonly found as pests:

 What Are Roaches?